mohammadalijf/autocomplete-product-list-challenge/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the unit test runner in the interactive watch mode uding jest.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn cypress:open`

-Launches the end-to-end test runner in browser
+Launches the end-to-end test runner in browser using cypress.
-See [cypress](https://www.cypress.io/) for more information.

 ### `yarn build`